tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 [
 	{
-		"introduce":"The JD Cloud Virtual Machines are officially opened to the public, which can be selected by the users in South China, East China and North China.", "name":"The Virtual Machines are officially online",
+		"introduce":"The JD Cloud Virtual Machines are officially opened to the public, which can be selected by the users in South China, East China and North China.", "name":"The Virtual Machines Are Officially Online",
 		"description":"The Virtual Machines provided by JD Cloud are the cloud computing service unit which provides computing services with Auto Scaling of processing capability, containing all required resources, such as CPU, memory, operating system, disk, networking and security, etc. Each resource provides various instance types to meet the personalized demands of different businesses.", "id":1
 	},
 	{
-		"introduce":"The billing method can be switched without interrupting the business to select the most economical billing method on demand.", "name":"For Virtual Machines, the operation of changing the billing mode from configuration to monthly  package is supported", "description":"In earlier stage, the users can purchase the Virtual Machines whose Pay By Configuration in order to perform the test and to test appropriate Virtual Machines’ specifications according to its own business scale.
+		"introduce":"The billing method can be switched without interrupting the business to select the most economical billing method on demand.", "name":"For Virtual Machines, The Operation of Changing The Billing Mode from Configuration to Monthly  Package Is Supported", "description":"In earlier stage, the users can purchase the Virtual Machines whose Pay By Configuration in order to perform the test and to test appropriate Virtual Machines’ specifications according to its own business scale.
 Then, the users can change to the charging mode of monthly package to obtain the best cost performance.", "id":2
 	},
 	{
-		"introduce":"The users can visit the security requirements according to the Virtual Machine network and choose to configure different security groups.", "name":"Security Group goes online",
+		"introduce":"The users can visit the security requirements according to the Virtual Machine network and choose to configure different security groups.", "name":"Security Group Goes Online",
 		"description":"Security group is a kind of distributed and stateful virtual firewall, which acts on the network exit of the Virtual Machines, and has the features of detecting and filtering the data packets of the upstream and downstream of the Virtual Machines.
 With security groups, Virtual Machines network IAM can be accomplished, including east-west traffic between Virtual Machines and north-south traffic between the Virtual Machines and the public network.", "id":3
 	},
 	{
-		"introduce":"Support the users to upgrade the CPU and memory during the billing cycle of the purchase of the monthly package Virtual Machines, and easily respond to business expansion.", "name":"Resources of monthly or annual package support the upgrade of configuration", "description":"Support the users to upgrade the CPU and memory during the billing cycle of the purchase of the monthly package Virtual Machines, and easily respond to business expansion.", "id":4
+		"introduce":"Support the users to upgrade the CPU and memory during the billing cycle of the purchase of the monthly package Virtual Machines, and easily respond to business expansion.", "name":"Resources of Monthly Or Annual Package Support The Upgrade of Configuration", "description":"Support the users to upgrade the CPU and memory during the billing cycle of the purchase of the monthly package Virtual Machines, and easily respond to business expansion.", "id":4
 	},